dev-haykay/laravel-dark-sky/README.md

 ### Extend

-Extend hour-by-hour forecast data to the next 168 hours, instead of the next 48:
+Extend hour-by-hour forecast to the next 168 hours, instead of the next 48:

 ```php
 $forecast = (new DarkSky($latitude, $longitude))->extend()->forecast();